gatsbyjs/gatsby/packages/gatsby-cli/README.md

 ### Info

-At the root of a Gatsby site run `gatsby info` to get helpful environment information which and will be required when reporting a bug.
+At the root of a Gatsby site run `gatsby info` to get helpful environment information which will be required when reporting a bug.